 Six Top Foods to Combat Obesity

-There is no doubt that the most effective way of preventing or combating excess weight or obesity is by following a healthy and nutritious diet, along with regular exercise.
+There is no doubt that the most effective way of preventing or combatting excess weight or obesity is by following a healthy and nutritious diet, along with regular exercise.
 But what are the best foods to help you combat obesity and stay in shape?

-Apples don’t just help keep the doctor away, but the calories away too – just one medium apple contains only 70 calories and will give you a nutrient-rich, low-calorie source of satisfying energy.
+Apples don’t just help keep the doctor away but the calories away too.
+Just one medium apple contains only 70 calories and will give you a nutrient-rich, low-calorie source of satisfying energy.
 They are full of all kinds of antioxidants and contain absolutely no sodium and saturated fat, according to the English Apples and Pears group.
 Apples also make a great midday snack.
 The antioxidants contained in apples improve blood flow and provide much-needed energy.
 They have a satiating effect, so as a mid-meal snack, they will keep you going and prevent the urge for snacking.

 As well as being heart-healthy, whole grains, such as oats, which are non-sugar and non-processed, are a rich source of fibre.
 They break down and burn up twice the amount of calories that other foods do.
 Oats also make you feel more satiated after eating, making you less likely to reach for snacks or treats during the day.
 Strongly recommended as a breakfast meal with, perhaps, a little fruit and fresh nuts, they are probably the best start to the day you can have.

-Oily fish, such as salmon and mackerel, are high in omega 3 fatty acids, which naturally aid you to weight loss by burning off calories at a fast rate.
+Oily fish, such as salmon and mackerel, are high in omega 3 fatty acids, which naturally aid weight loss by burning off calories at a fast rate.
 Consuming oily fish is also a great leveller of your appetite.
 But, where possible, try to eat fresh and, preferably, organic or sustainable fish to keep down any chemical levels.
 This includes mercury, which is frequently found in tuna.
 The British Heart Foundation says good oily fish to eat are trout, salmon or sardines.
 Baking, grilling or poaching are also healthier options to use when cooking fish.

 Citrus fruits, particularly grapefruit, lemon and lime, also help with preventing obesity.
 Grapefruit contains pectin fibre which, just like oats, makes you feel fuller for longer.
 So, for a really ideal breakfast, try eating half a grapefruit with a small portion of oats.
 Grapefruits also act as a cleansing agent on the liver, making it perform at optimum level and are known to dissolve both fat and cholesterol.
 While not having the force of impact that grapefruits do, both lemon and lime are also cleansing to the liver and system, all of which speeds up your metabolic rate.